-- A serious public health issue: huge externalities - One policy tool is to tax cigarettes so heavily that current smokers cut back and potential new smokers are discouraged from taking up the habit. - Precisely how big a tax hike is needed to make a dent in cigarette consumption? - For example, what would the after-tax sales price of cigarettes need to be to achieve a 20% reduction in cigarette consumption? - The answer to this question depends on the elasticity of demand for cigarettes.
+- Smoking poses a serious public health issue with significant externalities. - One effective policy tool is taxing cigarettes heavily enough to reduce consumption among current smokers and discourage potential new smokers. - Key Question: What tax increase would significantly reduce cigarette consumption? - For instance, what after-tax price would achieve a 20% reduction in cigarette consumption? - The answer depends on the elasticity of demand for cigarettes. - Recall: Due to supply-demand interactions, cigarette demand elasticity cannot be consistently estimated using simple OLS regression of log quantity on log price.

-- Recall: Because of the interactions between supply and demand, the elasticity of demand for cigarettes cannot be estimated consistently by an OLS regression of log quantity on log price. - Using annual data for the 48 contiguous U.S. states for in 1995, we therefore use TSLS to estimate the elasticity of demand for cigarettes. - The instrumental variable, SalesTax_i, is the portion of the tax on cigarettes arising from the general sales tax, measured in dollars per pack. - Cigarette consumption, $Q_i^{cigarettes}$, is the number of packs of cigarettes sold per capita in the state, - and the price, P^{cigarettes}, is the average real price per pack of cigarettes including all taxes.
+- We use TSLS with annual data from the 48 contiguous U.S. states in 1995 to estimate cigarette demand elasticity. - Our instrumental variable, SalesTax_i, represents the portion of cigarette tax from general sales tax, measured in dollars per pack. - Cigarette consumption, Q_i^{cigarettes}, is measured as packs sold per capita in each state. - The price, $P_i^{cigarettes}$, represents the average real price per pack including all taxes.